 What is the thing I should do next?

-- Estimated time of delivery – how long is the task going to last?
-If it is about a whole day of the trip or several hours in a row, there can be the need to block a time, especially for this particular task.
-On the other hand, though, there are a lot of tasks that take no more than a few minutes, so a separate list with the “pick-one-to-do-now” type of tasks can be a good idea.
+• Estimated time of delivery – how long is the task going to last?
+If it is about an entire day of the trip or several hours in a row, there can be the need to block a time, especially for this particular task.
+On the other hand, though, there are plenty of tasks that take no more than a few minutes, so a separate list with the “pick-one-to-do-now” types of tasks can be a good idea.

 Time logging

 While time logging in a professional field is popular, doing that in every aspect of life can be considered an oddity.
-When it comes to work, time tracking delivers benefits both for salaried and hourly-paid employees.
-It makes invoicing clients easier, reduces productivity leaks (by up to 80%!), and delivers transparency in the workplace.
+When it comes to work, time tracking delivers benefits both for salaried and hourly paid employees.
+It makes invoicing clients easier, reduces productivity leaks (by up to 80%!), and delivers transparency in the workplace productivity context.

-If one uses time tracking software like Calamari in his or her workplace, transferring this habit into a home-related field can be easier than thought – it is just about extrapolating a professional habit into private space – we all do that all the time, willingly or not.
+If one uses time tracking software like Calamari in his or her workplace, transferring this habit into a home-related field can be easier than thought—it is just about extrapolating a professional habit into private space, a perfect example of personal productivity tools supporting personal growth.

 Categories

-Time tracking requires building a set of categories in the same ways professional time is sliced into projects and tasks.
-When it comes to personal life, a sole building category can be both challenging and enlightening.
-It requires to ask oneself questions like:
+Time tracking requires building a set of categories in the same way professional time is sliced into projects and tasks.
+When it comes to personal life, activity tracking can bring clarity and self-awareness.
+It requires asking:

 Time review – for how long you really work?